websanco/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/getting-started-with-elasticsearch.md

 # Getting Started with Elasticsearch

-> Please refer to the [Search Engine Compatibility Matrix](https://help.liferay.com/hc/en-us/articles/360016511651) for details on the compatible Elasticsearch versions, available connectors and required patch levels.
+> **Compatibility:** See the [Search Engine Compatibility Matrix](https://help.liferay.com/hc/en-us/articles/360016511651) for details on the compatible Elasticsearch versions, available Liferay connectors, and required Liferay patch levels.

 A typical Liferay system's search infrastructure comprises